russtoku/uipa/README.md

 ### Instructions

 To run the Vite server, you will need to run the following commands:

+> Note: If you have already run the following commands, you can skip them and just run a `yarn run serve` to start the server.

 ```
 # Install the dependencies